Deccan wars: Marathas under Tarabai

 In March 1700, Rajaram died.
 His queen, Tarabai, who was daughter of the Maratha commander-in-chief Hambirrao Mohite, took charge of the Maratha army and continued fighting for the next seven years.

 After the Battle of Satara, Aurangzeb contested for every inch of Deccan region at great cost of life and money.
-Aurangzeb drove west, deep into Maratha territory notably conquering Satara (the Maratha capital) the Marathas expanded eastwards into Mughal lands Hyderabad.
+Aurangzeb drove west, deep into Maratha territory, notably conquering Satara (the Maratha capital), while the Marathas expanded eastwards into Mughal lands (Hyderabad State).
 Aurangzeb waged continuous war in the Deccan for more than two decades with no resolution and thus lost about a fifth of his army.

 Signs of strain were showing in the Mughal camp in late 1701.
 Asad Khan, Julfikar Khan's father, counselled Aurangzeb to end the war and turn around.
-The expedition had already taken a giant toll, much larger than originally planned, on the empire and it looked possible that 175 years of Mughal rule might crumble due to being involved in a war that was not winnable.
+The expedition had already taken a giant toll, much larger than originally planned, on the empire and it seemed possible that 175 years of Mughal rule might crumble due to the drain of an unwinnable war.

-By 1704, Aurangzeb conquered Torana, Rajgad and some other handful forts mostly by bribing Maratha commanders, but he had spent four precious years for this.
-It was slowly dawning to him that after 24 years of constant war, he was not succeeded to annex the Maratha State.
+By 1704, Aurangzeb conquered Torana, Rajgad, and a handful of other forts mostly by bribing Maratha commanders; however, he had spent four precious years doing so.
+He began to realise that even after 24 years of constant war, he was not successfully annexing the Maratha State.

-The final Maratha counter-offensive gathered momentum in the North, where Mughal provinces fell one by one.
-They were not in position to defend because the royal treasuries had been sucked dry and no armies were available.
+The final Maratha counteroffensive gathered momentum in the North, where Mughal provinces fell one by one, unable to defend themselves due to depleted royal treasuries and a lack of armies.
 In 1705, two Maratha army factions crossed Narmada.
 One, under the leadership of Nemaji Shinde, hit as far north as Bhopal; the second, headed by Khanderao Dabhade, struck Bharoch and the west.
-With his 8000 men, Dabhade attacked and defeated Mahomed Khan's forces numbering almost fourteen thousand.
-This left entire Gujarat coast wide open for Marathas.
+With his 8,000 men, Dabhade attacked and defeated Mahomed Khan's forces numbering almost fourteen thousand.
+This left entire Gujarat coast wide open for the Marathas.
 They immediately tightened their grip on Mughal supply chains.
-By 1705 end, Marathas had penetrated Mughal possession of Central India and Gujarat.
-Nemaji Shinde defeated Mughals on the Malwa plateau.
+By the end of 1705, Marathas had penetrated the Mughal possessions of Central India and Gujarat.
+Nemaji Shinde defeated Mughals on the Malwa Plateau.
 In 1706, Mughals started retreating from Maratha dominions.

 In Maharashtra, Aurangzeb became despondent.
-He started negotiations with the Marathas, then cut them abruptly and marched on the small kingdom of Wakinara whose Naik rulers traced their lineage to the royal family of the Vijaynagar empire.
+He started negotiations with the Marathas, then cut them abruptly and marched on the small kingdom of Wakinara whose Naik rulers traced their lineage to the royal family of the Vijayanagar Empire.
 His new opponents had never been fond of the Mughals and had sided with the Marathas.
-Jadhav marched into Sahyadris and won almost all the major forts back in a short time, while those of Satara and Parali were taken by Parshuram Timbak, and Narayan took Sinhgad.
-Jadhav then turned around, taking his forces to help the Naiks at Wakinara.
-Wakinara fell but the Naik royal family escaped.
+Dhanaji marched into Sahyadris and quickly won back almost all the major forts, while those of Satara and Parali were taken by Parshuram Timbak, and Sinhgad by Narayan.
+Dhanaji then turned to help the Naiks at Wakinara; Wakinara fell but the Naik royal family escaped.